tenzir/tenzir/rfc/001-composable-pipelines/README.md

 vast exec 'convert zeek json'
 ```

-## Implementation

-We could implement the entire pipeline with Arrow IPC streams in the "interior"
-operators, with only `from` and `to` taking raw input as byte stream.
-This
-may be too restrictive, preventing a wide array of flexible operators.
-Let's
-assume that input and output are dynamically typed.
-Operators must then define
-their input and output types, e.g., `from<In, Out>` takes as input `In` and
-produces instances of `Out`.

-A pipeline *executor* orchestrates the execution of a pipeline, connecting
-inputs and outputs from operators into a dataflow.

 ### Case Study: Matcher

 The `matcher` plugin is an analyzer plugin that operates on the input stream by